"...solidarity...and love...may assert themselves secondarily as private acts of philanthropy or kindness, but they

 Additionally, the content here is presented in a fairly intelligent style: it is extensive, and makes use of its share of "big words."
 Moreover, many people are simply not used to reading, whether material of a more sophisticated, or simpler style.

 So again, please take your time over the next week or two, and read this entire website multiple times.
 Think about what you're reading.
 Live with these ideas for a while.
 If you follow these steps, you should find the ideas starting to sink in.
-You can then move to my far more dense and extensive original home page, or, perhaps better, first read this homepage for a variant of a relatively easy introduction to the ideas of love and brotherhood, and how they can, and must, form the basis for a new global society.
+You can then move to my far more dense and extensive original home page, or, perhaps better, first read my sister site THE AGAPE ORDER for a variant of a relatively easy introduction to the ideas of love and brotherhood, and how they can, and must, form the basis for a new global society.

-After or while reading, you may contact me for discussion or clarification.
+After or while reading either of these sites, or both, you may contact me for discussion or clarification.